 Further studies of ceramics with an emphasis on individual projects on an advanced level.
-Educational aspects of the medium will be discussed along with marketing opportunities for the professional craftsperson.
+Educational aspects and personal expression in the medium along with marketing opportunities for the professional craftsperson will be discussed.
 Special fee: \$100.
 Noncredit fee: \$660 plus special fee.